-A smart streetlight is a public lighting fixture that incorporates technology, such as cameras and sensors, to introduce real-time monitoring functionalities.
-Also referred to as adaptive or intelligent street lighting, this type of lighting system is recognized as one component in the development of smart cities.
-The US Federal Highway Administration has published guidelines on how government agencies can implement smart streetlights.
+A smart streetlight is a public lighting fixture that incorporates technology, such as cameras, light-sensing photocells and other sensors, to introduce real-time monitoring functionalities.
+Also referred to as adaptive lighting or intelligent street lighting, this type of lighting system is recognized as a significant step in the development of smart cities.

 How smart streetlights work

-Additional capabilities of smart streetlights may require more technology such as image sensors, sound sensors, speakers, weather and water detection sensors and wireless transmitters.
+Additional capabilities of smart streetlights may require more technology, such as image sensors, seismic sensors, sound sensors, speakers, weather and water detection sensors, and wireless transmitters.

 After smart streetlights are installed, most vendors offer software that can help cities monitor and manage the technology.
 This software can also be used to gather any data collected by the streetlights and adjust its features, such as dimming time.